guanshi1688/longview-archive/docs/essays/notes/english/China-Burden-Production/index.md

 They are institutional questions.

-A production-bearing system cannot survive indefinitely if production pressure is not converted into social stability, household confidence, technological upgrading, and durable internal demand.
+A production-bearing system cannot survive indefinitely if production pressure is not converted into social stability, household confidence, technological upgrading, durable internal demand, and value retention.

 This is why the burden of production points beyond factories.

-It points toward the structure of the state, the fiscal system, social welfare, local government incentives, industrial policy, household security, labor formation, and the distribution of value.
+It points toward the structure of the state, the fiscal system, social welfare, local government incentives, industrial policy, household security, labor formation, domestic demand, and the distribution of value.

+China’s challenge is not production capacity alone.

+It is the institutional absorption of production burden.

 ## Series Outline